633 W 5th Street #2890

 Frequent requests may be subtle or demanding, including:

-- The promise of better job opportunity if the employee agrees to sexual demands or suggestions.
+The promise of better job opportunities if the employee agrees to sexual demands or suggestions.

-- Suggesting being friendly is in the employee’s best interest by a supervisor.
+Suggesting being friendly is in the employee’s best interest by the supervisor.

 A hostile work environment exists when unwanted sexual behavior gets directed at an employee.
 The hostile work environment can also be sexual harassment.
 And this can be deemed unwelcome sexual conduct toward an employee.